-From the experiment, with a threshold γ no larger than 0.9, we can achieve a perfect detection rate and zero false alarm rate for all 15 transmitter locations.
-Hence, we can conclude that TRIEDS is capable of detecting an event in a NLOS environment with through-the-wall detection and the distance between the receiver and the transmitter has little effect on the performance.
+From the experiment, with a threshold γ no larger than 0.9, we can achieve a perfect detection rate and zero false alarm rate for all 15 TX locations.
+Hence, we can conclude that TRIEDS is capable of detecting an event in an NLOS environment with through-the-wall detection and the distance between the RX and the TX has little effect on the performance.

-2) LOC B: LOS and NLOS case: When the receiver is on LOC B, as the transmitter moving from the location "1" to the location "4" (the 4^{th} dot right to the one marked as "1"), the transmission scenario between the transmitter and the receiver is NLOS due to the absence of a direct LOS link.
-Then, the trasmission scenario become LOS, when the transmitter is on the location "5" to the location "6".
-When the transmitter moves farther away (i.e., from the dot "7"), there is no LOS path again between the transmitter and the receiver and the transmission scenario becomes NLOS.
-In Fig. 8a and Fig. 8b, examples of the CSI for each event are plotted to demonstrate the changes in the amplitudes of the multipath profile corresponding to the indoor event.
-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/JIOT.2017.2663318, IEEE Internet of Things Journal
+2) LOC B (LOS and NLOS Case): When the RX is on LOC B, as the TX moving from the location "1" to the location 4 (the fourth dot right to the one marked as 1), the transmission scenario between the TX and the RX is NLOS due to the absence of a direct LOS link.
+Then, the transmission scenario become LOS, when the TX is on the location "5" to the location "6."
+When the TX moves farther away (i.e., from the dot "7"), there is no LOS path again between the TX and the RX and the transmission scenario becomes NLOS.
+In Fig. 8(a) and (b), examples of the CSI for each event are plotted to demonstrate the changes in the amplitudes of the multipath profile corresponding to the indoor event.